Kate Sheppard National Memorial

 The group of women are depicted carrying their petition for women's suffrage to Parliament in a wooden cart.

 The memorial was unveiled on 19 September 1993, the 100th anniversary of women's suffrage in New Zealand, by Dame Catherine Tizard, the Governor-General of New Zealand.
 A time capsule containing news articles and information on women's lives in 1993 was placed inside the monument.

 The memorial is located in a landscaped area known as the Kate Sheppard National Memorial Reserve, beside the Avon River and adjacent to a heritage building, Our City (the Old Municipal Chambers) near the corner of Worcester Street and Oxford Terrace.
 This building was damaged in the 2010 Canterbury earthquake and the memorial was behind barricades while the building was assessed.
 In a ceremony presided over by the Mayor of Christchurch, Lianne Dalziel, in June 2014, the memorial was liberated from the barricades and public access was restored.

+In March 2025, the memorial was added to the Heritage New Zealand register as a Category I entry.